Sometimes it takes the perspective of time before we’re able to see situations for what they really are.

 The title of the book is truly the crux of the matter–as women, we don’t often know or recognize our dollar value in the employment market, so we accept less pay.

 ESI (Earn, Save, Invest) has created this awesome tool to help you understand just how much you’re leaving on the table if you don’t negotiate.
 His “Impact of Career Growth Calculator” can show you the total amount of money you could expect to receive over your career, and how much you’d receive if you were paid more an invested the difference, a wealth-builder super whammy.

 In the past, it was my strategy to always negotiate my pay, as a matter of course.
 When I lived in Chile, I was offered a job at the prestigious Catholic University’s Business School, and the dean offered me a salary that I thought was very fair.
 But I negotiated for about 5% more pay just so I wouldn’t accept the first number he threw out.

 But over the years, my strategy has changed.
 When I rejoined the workforce after being a stay-at-home mom for seven and a half years, I felt grateful to be offered any employment, so I accepted the first offer I was given.
-I felt grateful to find a flexible part-time job and I wanted to make it work.
+I felt so happy to find a flexible part-time job and I wanted to make it work.
 I later negotiated and increased my salary by 25%, but it was low to begin with, so I didn’t increase it much.
 When I changed careers in 2015, I didn’t realize I could negotiate my hourly rate, and I had no information about what other ESOL contractors were earning.
 I did negotiate that my school district pay for five of my master’s classes, but I did it out of desperation (there was no way I was paying for those courses myself).